xzinoviou/RestExample/README.md

 Small Rest api example

-Small Rest api for practicing requests no ui
+A Small Maven Rest api for practicing requests no ui

 deployed to tomee7 , but most likely glassfish will also do the job